 Added by Chris Brablc on February 22, 2013 at 12:48pm — No Comments

 The time has come to control content, so says Twitter.
 This month Twitter will be adding new fields to tweet structures on return API calls.
 What does this mean?
-It means nothing to 99% of the twitter world however this change will inevitably effect how corporate entities use twitter and it…Continue
+It means nothing to 99% of the twitter world however this change will inevitably effect how corporate entities use twitter and it will undoubtedly effect how recruiters, recruitment organizations (namely the…Continue

 Added by Ryan Leary on February 21, 2013 at 7:30pm — No Comments

 So I have been in staffing for over 20 years.
 In fact it was 20 years last week.
 It started me thinking why did I get involved in staffing, why do I love it so much.
-Now some who are in staffing will say it is…Continue
+Now some who are in staffing will say it is the money, some the freedom, especially if you are a…Continue

 Added by Dean Da Costa on February 20, 2013 at 8:39pm — No Comments